 - Attorney expenses

-Overall, the debtor in possession funding allows the corporation to keep control of the property following a Chapter 11 bankruptcy filing and offers the financing, time, and resources needed to reorganize for a fresh start.
+Overall, the debtor in possession funding allows the corporation to control the property following a Chapter 11 bankruptcy filing and offers the financing, time, and resources needed to reorganize for a fresh start.

 Financial institutions vs. DIP litigation funders

-Conventional financers are often reluctant to lend to small businesses in financial distress, even though the restructured company represents a promising investment.
-The next step for a company could be to look to existing shareholders as lenders, but DIP lenders cannot be insiders.
+Conventional financiers are often reluctant to lend to small businesses in financial distress, even though the restructured company represents a promising investment.
+The next step could be to look to existing shareholders as lenders, but lenders cannot be insiders.

 Difference between Exit Financing and DIP financing

 Debtor in Possession (DIP) funding is a component of a company’s Chapter 11 bankruptcy working capital plan.
 The financing is available as the company goes through a reorganization, intending to ultimately emerge from bankruptcy with a stronger balance sheet and a strategy to move forward.

 Factoring may also be used as a funding method in DIP financing by businesses.
 Many small business owners are unaware of the prospect of factoring.
 It is one of the most adaptable methods of obtaining funding and recapitalization during the Chapter 11 bankruptcy process.